tunahead-13/nekoblocks/README.md

 If you have a suggestion that would make the engine better, please fork the repo and create a pull request with your changes.
 You can also open an issue with the tag "enhancement".

 # License
-Gorge Engine is distributed under the GNU General Public License.
+Nekoblocks is distributed under the GNU General Public License.
 See [LICENSE](/LICENSE) for more details.

 # Acknowledgements
 - [elkarlos](https://karlos.olifurz.com) - Logo concept